wsydney76/craft-contentoverview/README.md

 ![Layout Line](/images/layout_line.jpg)

-Do not specify a `imageField` for this layout.
+Do not specify an `imageField` for this layout.

 ### Table